 The growth of containerization mainly relies on four major factors:

 - Derived.
 Often labeled as organic growth, an outcome of economic and income growth, leading to a growing quantity of freight in circulation.
-Additionally, globalization has relied on outsourcing and offshoring of complex and fragmented supply chains that implied a growth of the average distance over which containerized freight is being carried.
-In both cases, greater containerized capacities (modes and terminals) are required.
-On the opposite side, economic recessions negatively impact transport demand, so as any form of trade protectionism.
-An emerging trend concerns automation where the goods being manufactured are less resource-intensive and using new material types.
-Further, automation is changing the locational behavior of many manufacturing activities, particularly those highly dependent on labor, which may result in near-shoring and less long-distance transportation.
+Additionally, globalization has relied on outsourcing and offshoring of complex and fragmented supply chains that implied growth in the average distance over which containerized freight is being carried.
+Both cases require greater containerized capacities (modes and terminals).
+On the opposite side, economic recessions negatively impact transport demand, as well as any form of trade protectionism.
+An emerging trend concerns automation, where the goods being manufactured are less resource-intensive and are using new material types.
+Further, automation is changing the locational behavior of many manufacturing activities, particularly those highly dependent on labor, which may result in nearshoring and less long-distance transportation.

 Globalization and containerization as closely interrelated.
-According to UNCTAD, between 1970 and 1990, trade facilitation measures accounted for 45% of the growth in global trade while membership to global trade organizations such as GATT/WTO accounted for another 285%.
-Containerization accounted for an additional 790%, exceeding all the other trade growth factors put together.
+According to UNCTAD, between 1970 and 1990, trade facilitation measures accounted for 45% of the growth in global trade, while membership in global trade organizations such as GATT/WTO accounted for another 285%.
+Containerization accounted for an additional 790%, exceeding all the other trade growth factors.